HarshitRSethi/HarshitRSethi.github.io/README.md

 🚀 **Tech Stack**:

-- Git, HTML/CSS, Scratch, C
+- Git, HTML/CSS, Scratch, C, C++, Python
 - Terminal UI design
-- Learning: C++ Programming, Full Stack Dev
+- Learning: Python Programming, C++ Programming

 💡 **What this site does**
 This project simulates a terminal interface where you can explore my social links, project plans, and future experiments — all via typed commands.